Medix: Out-of-Distribution Detection from Unlabeled Wild Data via Robust Gradient Statistics: Additional Experiments

 \subsection{Evaluating Computation and Memory Efficiency in Medix Filtering}

 We now turn to the question of whether Medix’s filtering phase is computationally feasible and memory-efficient on large datasets.
-In response to this question, we conducted profiling experiments on an NVIDIA A100-SXM4-80GB GPU using approximately 15,000 unlabeled samples for each InD–OOD pair.
+We conducted profiling experiments on an NVIDIA A100-SXM4-80GB GPU using approximately 15,000 unlabeled samples for each InD–OOD pair.
 For this experiment, we used CIFAR-10 and CIFAR-100 as the InD datasets and LSUN-Resize as the OOD dataset.
-As seen from the results in Table \ref{tab:medix_profiling_results}, the GPU memory usage remains modest, and the filtering phase completes within a tractable timeframe, even when handling thousands of unlabeled samples.
+As seen from the results in Table \ref{tab:medix_profiling_results}, the GPU memory usage remains modest, and the filtering stage completes in roughly 75 to 91 minutes on an A100 for 15k samples.
 This demonstrates that the Medix filtering process is computationally feasible and does not impose excessive memory overhead, even on large datasets.